appveyor/website/src/_posts/2020-03-23-job-workflows.md

 ## Cancellable jobs

-You can have jobs which are automatically cancelled when the entire build is complete (succeded or failed - doesn't matter).
+You can have jobs which are automatically cancelled when the entire build is complete (succeeded or failed - doesn't matter).
 These jobs could be some sort of "monitors" or services/dependencies (such as container with Redis or database) in Docker builds.

 <p class="text-center">
     <img src="/assets/img/docs/workflows/cancellable-jobs.png" alt="Cancellable jobs" width="322" height="192">